 Considered a superfood, blueberries are full of antioxidants, they’re high in vitamin C, vitamin A and fibre.
 And buying them from the grocery store can be expensive.
 So they make an excellent choice for growing at home.

 Three Varieties of Blueberry Bushes

 There are three main varieties of blueberry bushes (genus Vaccinium), know as Highbush, Lowbush and Rabbiteye.
-The Lowbush is the blueberry that grows wild in North America from where the blueberry bush originated.
-The Highbush varieties can be further categorized into Southern Highbush and Northern Highbush.
+Lowbush is the blueberry that grows wild in North America from where the blueberry bush originated.
+While Highbush varieties can be further categorized into Southern Highbush and Northern Highbush.

 Blueberries can be evergreen or deciduous bushes.
 The deciduous bush will put on a very pretty fall display of colour before dropping its leaves for the winter.

 There are also a number of blueberry varieties that are not farmed commercially due to their delicate fruit or the sensitive nature of the plant.
 They do, however, produce a very tasty blueberry fruit and the good news is they are available to the home grower.

 Lowbush blueberries are a low growing bush ranging from 4-24 inches (10-60cm) tall by 1-2 feet (30-60cm) wide, depending on the variety.